Rainbow subdivisions of cliques: Conclusion

 \section{Conclusion}

-In this paper we showed that there is a constant $c\leq 60$ such that any $n$-vertex properly edge-coloured graph $G$ with at least $n(\log n)^c$ edges contains a rainbow subdivision of $K_m$.
+In this paper we showed that there is a constant $c\leq 53$ such that for fixed $m$ and sufficiently large $n$ any $n$-vertex properly edge-coloured graph $G$ with at least $n(\log n)^c$ edges contains a rainbow subdivision of $K_m$.
 On the other hand, an immediate lower bound is given by the best known lower bound from \cite{keevash2007rainbow} on $\exstar(n,\C)$, which is $\Omega(n\log{n})$.
 This shows that our bound is tight up to a polylogarithmic factor.
 We pose the following question.

 \begin{question} Fix $m\geq 2$.
 What is the smallest $c$ such that for all sufficiently large $n$ the following holds: if $G$ is a properly edge-coloured graph on $n$ vertices with at least $\Omega(n(\log{n})^c)$ edges, then it contains a rainbow subdivision of $K_m$?
 In particular, is $c=1$? \end{question}